fewjative/FreeLoader/README.md

 Images for the White style are 40px by 40px @2x, images for the WhiteLarge style are  74px by 74px @2x, images for the Gray style are 40px by 40px @2x, and images for the StatusBar style are 20px by 40px @2x.

-Let's say we wanted to make a theme for the White style, the first image would be named UIActivityIndicatorViewStyleWhite.0@2x.png , the second would be UIActivityIndicatorViewStyleWhite.1@2x.png, the third would be UIActivityIndicatorViewStyleWhite.2@2x.png, and so on.
+Let's say we wanted to make a theme for the White style, the first image would be named White.0@2x.png , the second would be White.1@2x.png, the third would be White.2@2x.png, and so on.
 Images must follow this naming convention to be used.

+If you are looking for some indicators, you can find a good set from http://preloaders.net/.
+I would suggest using APNG with a transparent background.
+Then adjust the color and pixel size to match the indicator you are trying to create.
+For the status bar style, I would suggest using 20x by 20px then using a tool such as Photoshop to increase the canvas height to 40px(which will still keep the indicator centered).Click generate preloader to verify it looks as you wanted and then click download.
+Next, head over to http://animizer.net/en/gif-apng-splitter then insert the APNG you downloaded and hit continue to splitter.
+Then download them in PNG format.
+Note that the website has a white background so white indicators may not be visible.
+Now you have a set of image frames and you just need to rename them.

 Now that we have a set of images created, what do we do with them?